 Classes with us tend to have a relatively informal atmosphere compared to some martial arts.
 Where we do ask for specific behaviour, it is to help ensure the safety of everyone in the class, and so ensure that everyone can learn the material being taught.

-- Respect your fellow classmates; their safety within class is your concern.
+- Respect your fellow classmates; their safety within class is your concern – this goes for all stages of the class, from warming up, through drilling, to sparring.

 - Respect your training weapons, sythnetic or steel.
 Whatever they’re made from, they’re still capable of causing injury.